In Spotlight: Keeley Hawes’ best ever roles from The Durrells and Honour to Bodyguard

 Keeley Hawes in ITV's Honour

-When you see that Keeley Hawes is involved in a drama, you know it’s going to be a good one.
+When you see that Keeley Hawes is involved in a TV show, you know it’s going to be a good one.

-The star has an uncanny knack of picking out some of the best projects around, and as a result has rarely been off our screens during the last two decades.
+The actress has an uncanny knack of picking out some of the best projects around, and as a result has rarely been off our screens during the last two decades.

 Honour - DCI Caroline Goode (2020)